dekonvoluted/dekonvoluted.github.io/_posts/2009-09-06-sharing-a-keyboard-mouse-and-clipboard-between-two-computers.md

 1. Install synergy on both computers.

-    Arch linux has synergy in its ‘extra’ repository.
+    Arch linux has synergy in its `extra` repository.

         # pacman -S synergy